 Students may search for textbooks from within the my.unt.edu portal during registration by clicking on the textbook link within the details of the class section.
 Students may also search the UNT Barnes and Nobles Bookstore webpage for textbooks.
 Students may also search the Barnes & Noble at UNT webpage for textbooks.

-If any member of the UNT community is a victim of a sexual assault, there are many services available to assist, but first, the individual's safety is of the utmost importance.
-If you or a member of the community is a victim of sexual assault, please contact any of the following offices:
+All forms of sexual misconduct — including sexual harassment, gender-based harassment, sexual violence, sexual assault, dating violence, domestic violence, stalking, sexual coercion and sexual exploitation — are violations of university policy and the federal law Title IX of the Education Amendments of 1972.
+If a member of the UNT community is a victim of any form of sexual misconduct, there are many services available to assist, but first, the individual's safety is of the utmost importance.
+If you or a member of the community are a victim of sexual misconduct, you may contact any of the following offices for resources or to initiate an investigation:

-The disclosure of final results of any disciplinary action to consider misconduct involving an alleged crime of violence or non-forcible sex offense can be released to a student who was the victim regardless of whether the Dean of Students concluded a violation was committed.
+The disclosure of final results of any disciplinary action to consider misconduct involving an alleged crime of violence or non-forcible sex offense can be released to a student who was the victim regardless of whether the Office of Equal Opportunity concluded a violation was committed.

-The UNT Student Immunization and Screening/Testing Policy statement appears in its entirety in the UNT Policy Manual, policy number 18.1.6.
+The UNT Student Immunization and Screening/Testing Policy statement appears in its entirety in the UNT Student Immunization and Screening/Testing, policy number 07.025.

 All new students, including transfer students, must show evidence of receipt of an initial bacterial meningitis vaccination (meningococcal meningitis vaccine) dose or booster in the last five years and at least ten days prior to the first day of the semester in which the student initially enrolls.
 This law also applies to any student returning to school after a break in enrollment for a fall or spring semester.
 Even though the bacterial meningitis vaccination is the only required immunization, the University of North Texas Student Health and Wellness Center (SHWC) recommends that all students have current immunizations for polio, diphtheria, pertussis, tetanus, rubella, mumps, and measles.
 Consideration should also be given to vaccination against hepatitis A, hepatitis B, and varicella.
 Immunization requirements can be found at the Health Center website.